Limited time offer! Sign up now and get 25% off*. Schedule a demo to get started.

 • Structured settlements

-Imagine your client receives two settlement options:
+Imagine your client is offered two settlement options:

 • $100,000 lump sum paid today